 Are you getting married?
 You can mediate your prenup agreement.

-Mediation can be useful when a payment plan need to be used for a debit before sending it to collection.
+Mediation can be useful when a payment plan needs to be used for a debit before sending it to a collection.

 Use mediation when a dispute is affecting your work environment before there is a greater tension situation.

 Mediate when you reach a point where the communication is broken between the disputants and you cannot deal with the situation by yourself so a neutral party can be the solution.